Pi-thagoras/Screeps-Website/README.md

 # Screeps-Website

 This is the website for our digital technologies website on autonomous screeps codes.
-THis was worked on by Tom, Kento, Taj and Abi
+THis was worked on by Tom, pi-thagoras, Taj and Abi